Capital punishment in South Africa: Reform

 Hanging was maintained as the preferred method, as in most post-independence cases of criminal law, following South Africa's independence as a republic in 1961.
 At the same time, South Africa saw mounting international criticism against purposely political executions of anti-apartheid activists convicted of violent crimes; mainly blacks, but occasionally whites, the case of Frederick John Harris in 1965 being exemplary.
 Most verdicts were for homicide, the vastly most common reason for being on death row, others under anti-terrorism legislation.
 Rape, under aggravated circumstances, was also a capital crime.

 Judge Quartus de Wet - of the Rivonia Trial - explicitly iterated that the prosecution's selection of indicting the accused, Nelson Mandela et al., for sabotage and not high treason, supported his decision to issue a sentence of life imprisonment for those convicted, rather than an expected sentence of hanging.
 The jury system, having been set aside for serious cases by special statutes (e.g. the Rivonia Trial).
 Already in 1947, 75% of criminal trials had been by judge (usually assisted by two assessors), not jury, largely as result of the selection by the accused.
 In capital trials, the three-judge panel was mandatory if selected.
 Certain discretion was also granted to the Minister of Justice to decide on trial by judge regarding interracial crimes, further eroding the likelihood of trial by jury.
-The layman participation was finally scrapped by the Abolition of Juries Act of 1969, with half a percent (0,48 %) of trials in 1968 being decided by juries.
-Liberal writer and opposition politician Alan Paton later stated that the abolition of juries, although part of criminal reforms to bring the procedure under the control of the government, probably increased legal security particularly for black defendants, due to the prejudice of white juries.
+The layman participation was finally scrapped by the Abolition of Juries Act of 1969, with half a percent (0,48%) of trials in 1968 being decided by juries.
+Liberal writer and opposition politician Alan Paton later stated that the abolition of juries, although part of criminal reforms to bring the procedure under the control of the government, likely did increase legal security for black defendants, due to the widespread prejudice of white juries.